 This project also aimed to characterise the regulatory landscape in KCs, one of the most relevant cell types in psoriasis pathophysiology.
 In order to determine the performance of the standard ATAC-seq protocol from Buenrostro et al., 2013 ( referred to ATAC 1 in this subsection), a cell suspension from a psoriatic lesional skin biopsy was generated and ATAC 1 was performed in 50,000 cells at two different transposition times (30 and 40 min).
 Since biopsy handling and lesional epidermal KCs are particularly challenging, this was considered the best system to test the performance of the standard protocol in the clinical setting of interest for the study.
 Library QC based on tapestation profiles for the two samples revealed expected DNA fragment sizes that recapitulated the characteristic nucleosome pattern every ∼200bp generated by transposition of nucleosome- free and nucleosome-bound DNA (Figure 1.11 a).
 This was consistent with the fragment size distribution from the NGS data, presenting NFF and NBF (mono-and di-nuclosomes only) for both transposition times (Figure 1.11 b).

-However the relative abundance of the mono-nucleosome fragments appeared to have the same density as the NFF, which is not observed in higher quality libraries.
-Regarding the signal-to-noise ratio, both of the transposition times libraries presented TSS fold enrichment below the acceptable cut-off threshold of 6, showing slightly better signal (3.5 fold-enrichment) the 30 min library (Figure 1.11 c).
-Cell suspension obtained from skin biopsies using trypsinisation of the epidermal layer are enriched in KC (∼90%).
-However, they also contain significant amounts of dead cells and free-DNA releases by apoptotic cells which could contribute to the increased background noise observed above.
+However the relative abundance of the mono-nucleosome fragments appeared roughly equal to the NFF, which is not observed in higher quality libraries.
+Regarding the signal-to-noise ratio, libraries for both transposition times presented TSS fold enrichment below the acceptable cut-off threshold of 6, showing slightly better signal (3.5 fold-enrichment) in the 30 min library (Figure 1.11 c).
+Cell suspensions obtained from skin biopsies using trypsinisation of the epidermal layer are enriched in KC (∼90%).
+However, they also contain significant amounts of dead cells and free-DNA released by apoptotic cells, which could contribute to the increased background noise observed above.

-Following Buenrostro and colleagues ATAC-seq protocol, a modified version for KCs by Bao and colleagues (named ATAC-seq 2 in this subsection) and the Fast-ATAC protocols was released (Bao2015; Corces2016).
+Following Buenrostro and colleagues’ ATAC-seq protocol, a modified version for KCs by Bao and colleagues (named ATAC-seq 2 in this subsection) and the Fast-ATAC protocols were released (Bao2015; Corces2016).
 Interestingly, Bao’s protocol was applied directly on the cell culture plate containing adherent NHEKs, avoiding a trypsinisation step that could increase cell death.
-In line with Bao’s paper, to prevent background noise due to presence of dead in the assessment of the different protocols, two systems were implemented.
+In line with Bao’s paper, to prevent background noise due to presence of dead cells affecting the assessment of the different protocols, two systems were implemented.
 First, all the cells obtained from the epidermis of control skin biopsies were cultured for 3h in a 96-well plate and washed afterward to minimise the presence of apoptotic cells.
-This procedure known as adherent assay allows to isolate viable undifferentiated KCs.
+This procedure known as adherent assay allows the isolation of viable undifferentiated KCs.
 Second, cultured NHEKs (50,000 cells) were also incorporated as a control to test the performance of the different ATAC protocols.
 The three ATAC protocols (ATAC 1, ATAC 2 and Fast-ATAC using C1 conditions, Table 1.3) were performed directly on the plate adherent cells with no cell detachment step.

-For the three protocols, the library size distribution of sequenced fragments showed presence of the NFR and a poorly defined nucleosome pattern, particularly for the ATAC 2 protocol in both NHEKs and adherent KCs from skin biopsies (Figure ?? a).
+For all three protocols, the library size distribution of sequenced fragments showed presence of the NFR and a poorly defined nucleosome pattern, particularly for the ATAC 2 protocol in both NHEKs and adherent KCs from skin biopsies (Figure ?? a).
 Similarly to the results in cell suspensions from